ofircohen205/APML/ex1/README.md

 ## Author: Ofir Cohen | ID: 312255847

 ### How to execute the program
-open bash and execute the command: python main.py
+open utils.py and in init function set the 'train_dataset_path' to the path where the dataset is, also for 'dev_dataset_path' open bash and execute the command: python main.py

 ### Files: